 Are wide shoes always the answer, or are wide toe box shoes the better solution to happier, stronger feet?
 Instead of conventional footwear shaping your feet, shouldn't your feet be the ones in control.
 Finding great fitting shoes starts with the toes and understanding how a great foot shaped shoe can make them happy.
+(We understand your frustration when your shoes limit your activities.
+Our active founder opened is own shoe factory to solve this problem.)

 Are my feet actually wide?